hmrc/pizza-tax-frontend-workshop/README.md

 ## Step 04 - Add state persistence layer

-In this step we add and configure components required to persist the state in MongoDB.
+In this step we add and test components required to persist the journey state in MongoDB.

 ### Things to learn:

+- Each journey model needs a concrete `JourneyService` instance to be useful to the final application,
+- in a web application like our frontend the state has to be persisted between HTTP requests so we use specialized `PersistentJourneyService` interface,
+- how to persist the state is not a concern of `play-fsm` itself, each application have to decide what would work best,
+- in our service we build state persistence mechanism based on the `CacheRepository` interface from the `hmrc-mongo` library,
+- since our serialization is JSON-based we have to define `Format[State]` typeclass instance, this is where` JsonStateFormats[State]` helps,
+- a generic trait `JourneyCache` is responsible for orchestrating all cache read-write operations in a locally sequential manner for each unique `journeyId` key,
+- an abstract `MongoDBCachedJourneyService` class binds `PersistentJourneyService` together with `JourneyCache` and adds encrypted serialization capability to the mix,
+- finally, we end with two concrete classes `MongoDBCachedPizzaTaxJourneyService` and `MongoDBCachedPizzaTaxJourneyAlt1Service`, one for each journey model.

 ## Project content after changes